rudranshsharma382/exp4/README.md

 A frozenset is an immutable version of a set.
 Once created, elements cannot be added or removed.
 It is useful when a fixed collection of unique elements is required.

 ALGORITHM

 ALGORITHM 1: Creation and Accessing Elements of a Set

-Create a set with multiple elements.
+1.Create a set with multiple elements.

-Print the set.
+2.Print the set.

-Try to access an element using an index.
+3.Try to access an element using an index.

-Observe the error as sets do not support indexing.
+4.Observe the error as sets do not support indexing.

 ALGORITHM 2: Set with Multiple Data Types and Duplicate Removal

-Create a set containing integers, floats, strings, and boolean values.
+1.Create a set containing integers, floats, strings, and boolean values.

-Print the set.
+2.Print the set.

-Observe that duplicate values are automatically removed.
+3.Observe that duplicate values are automatically removed.

 ALGORITHM 3: Adding and Removing Elements from a Set

-Create a set with string elements.
+1.Create a set with string elements.

-Use add() to insert a new element.
+2.Use add() to insert a new element.

-Use remove() to delete an existing element.
+3.Use remove() to delete an existing element.

-Print the updated set.
+4.Print the updated set.

 ALGORITHM 4: Set Operations (Union, Intersection, Difference)

-Create two sets with numeric values.
+1.Create two sets with numeric values.

-Perform union using union() and | operator.
+2.Perform union using union() and | operator.

-Perform intersection using & operator.
+3.Perform intersection using & operator.

-Find difference using - operator.
+4.Find difference using - operator.

-Find symmetric difference using ^ operator.
+5.Find symmetric difference using ^ operator.

-Print all results.
+6.Print all results.

 ALGORITHM 5: Working with Frozenset

-Create a frozenset with string elements.
+1.Create a frozenset with string elements.

-Print the frozenset.
+2.Print the frozenset.

-Try to add a new element using add().
+3.Try to add a new element using add().

-Observe the error since frozenset is immutable.
+4.Observe the error since frozenset is immutable.

 ALGORITHM 6: Removing Duplicate Students Using Set

-Create a list of student names with duplicate entries.
+1.Create a list of student names with duplicate entries.

-Convert the list into a set.
+2.Convert the list into a set.

-Print the original list and the set of unique students.
+3.Print the original list and the set of unique students.

 ALGORITHM 7: Finding Common Subjects Among Students

-Create sets of subjects chosen by different students.
+1.Create sets of subjects chosen by different students.

-Use intersection operator & to find common subjects.
+2.Use intersection operator & to find common subjects.

-Display the result.
+3.Display the result.

 ALGORITHM 8: Club Membership Analysis

-Create sets of students in cricket and football clubs.
+1.Create sets of students in cricket and football clubs.

-Find students in both clubs using intersection.
+2.Find students in both clubs using intersection.

-Find students in only one club using symmetric difference.
+3.Find students in only one club using symmetric difference.

-Display the results.
+4.Display the results.

 ALGORITHM 9: Finding Absent Students

-Create a set of all students.
+1.Create a set of all students.

-Create a set of present students.
+2.Create a set of present students.

-Subtract present students from all students.
+3.Subtract present students from all students.

-Display the absent students.
+4.Display the absent students.

 ALGORITHM 10: Removing Discontinued Course

-Create a set of course codes.
+1.Create a set of course codes.

-Identify the discontinued course.
+2.Identify the discontinued course.

-Remove it using discard() method.
+3.Remove it using discard() method.

-Print the updated course codes.
+4.Print the updated course codes.

-Definition of Commands Used
+DEFINATION OF COMMANDS USED

-set(): Creates a new set.
+1.set(): Creates a new set.

-frozenset(): Creates an immutable set.
+2.frozenset(): Creates an immutable set.

-add(): Adds an element to a set.
+3.add(): Adds an element to a set.

-remove(): Removes a specified element from a set (raises error if not found).
+4.remove(): Removes a specified element from a set (raises error if not found).

-discard(): Removes an element if present (no error if absent).
+5.discard(): Removes an element if present (no error if absent).

-union() / |: Returns a set containing all elements from both sets.
+6.union() / |: Returns a set containing all elements from both sets.

-intersection() / &: Returns common elements between sets.
+7.intersection() / &: Returns common elements between sets.

-difference() / -: Returns elements present in one set but not in another.
+8.difference() / -: Returns elements present in one set but not in another.

-symmetric difference() / ^: Returns elements present in only one of the sets.
+9.symmetric difference() / ^: Returns elements present in only one of the sets.

-print(): Displays output on the screen.
+10.print(): Displays output on the screen.

 CONCLUSION